TykTechnologies/tyk-k8s-demo/README.md

 ```

 The deployment will take 10 minutes as the installation is sequential and the dependencies require a bit of time before
 they are stood up.
-Once the installation is complete the script will print out a list of all the services that were
+Once the installation is complete, the script will print out a list of all the services that were
 stood up and how those can be accessed.
 The k6s job will start running after the script is finished and will run in the
 background for 15 minutes to generate traffic over that period of time.
-To visualize the live traffic you can use the
+To visualize the live traffic, you can use the
 credentials provided by the script to access Grafana or the Tyk Dashboard.

 ## Usage

+### Start Tyk deployment
+Create and start up the deployments

 ```
 Usage:
   ./up.sh [flags] [command]